operasoftware/devopera/articles/_posts/2015-05-31-fixing-the-scrolltop-bug.md

 However, WebKit (Safari) and Blink (Chrome and Opera) do not behave this way.
 They make the `body` element reflect the viewport instead, and the root element returns `0` and does nothing on setting.
 IE11 and Firefox follow the specification.
 This is an interoperability problem that Web developers have to work around in some way, possibly by UA sniffing.

-We want to fix this bug, but we will need your help to fix sites that rely on the bug based on UA sniffing.
+We want to fix this bug, but **we need your help** to fix sites that rely on the bug based on UA sniffing.

 ## What’s bad about the WebKit/Blink behavior?